Home / Destinations / Japan / The Best Things to Do in Noboribetsu, Hokkaido’s Hell Valley

 The mountain town is shaped by its highly volcanic activity, which has made Noboribetsu the most popular onsen resort in Hokkaido.

 There are several large onsen hotels here that make Noboribetsu a popular destination all year round.
-Many people come to bathe in the town’s natural hot springs as well as to witness the Hell Valley’s foreboding landscape.
+Many people come to bathe in the town’s natural hot springs as well as to witness Hell Valley’s foreboding landscape.

 Frequently soundtracked by the distant dull thud of the bubbling mountain waters, the town of Noboribetsu is small enough to manage on foot.
 Huge plumes of steam shoot out of the ground throughout the town at all hours of the day.